opensearch-project/documentation-website/_security/configuration/security-admin.md

 The Security plugin stores its configuration—including users, roles, permissions, and backend settings—in a [system index]({{site.url}}{{site.baseurl}}/security/configuration/system-indices) on the OpenSearch cluster.
 Storing these settings in an index lets you change settings without restarting the cluster and eliminates the need to edit configuration files on every individual node.
 This is accomplished by running the `securityadmin.sh` script.
 The script can be found at `plugins/opensearch-security/tools/securityadmin.sh`.

+This is a relative path showing where the `securityadmin.sh` script is located.
+The absolute path depends on the directory where you've installed OpenSearch.
+For example, if you use Docker to install OpenSearch, the path will resemble the following: `/usr/share/opensearch/plugins/opensearch-security/tools/securityadmin.sh`.
+{: .note}

-The first job of the script, however, is to initialize the `.opendistro_security` index.
+The first job of the script is to initialize the `.opendistro_security` index.
 This loads your initial configuration into the index using the configuration files in `config/opensearch-security`.
 After the `.opendistro_security` index is initialized, you can use OpenSearch Dashboards or the REST API to manage your users, roles, and permissions.

 ## A word of caution